Qumulo/docs/_includes/content-reuse/admin-guides/connecting-to-external-services/creating-using-access-tokens-to-authenticate-external-services-qumulo-core.md

 A Qumulo Core access token [returns a _bearer token_](#json-bearer-token), an item in the `Authorization` HTTP header which acts as the authentication mechanism for the Qumulo Core REST API.

 #### REST API
-When you use the Qumulo REST API, add the bearer token to the `Authorization` HTTP header.
+When you use the Qumulo Core REST API, add the bearer token to the `Authorization` HTTP header.
 For example:

 ```
 Authorization: Bearer access-v1:abAcde...==